Case Overview

 - Random changes in vision

 Research shows a link between Ozempic use and worsening DR in people who already have the condition.
-The connection could be related to the rapid stabilization of blood sugar levels that occurs when diabetic patients begin to take Ozempic.
+The connection could be related to the rapid drop in blood sugar levels that happens after diabetic patients begin to take Ozempic.
 Keeping blood sugar levels stable is important for the management of diabetes.
 However, changes (even positive ones) can aggravate DR before it improves.

 Approximately 90 cases of DR associated with Ozempic use had been reported to the U.S. Food and Drug Administration (FDA) Adverse Events Reporting System (FAERS) Public Dashboard as of December 31, 2024.
-The number of reported adverse events related to DR was dramatically higher for Ozempic than other GLP-1 drugs — like Tanzeum and Victoza — as well as traditional diabetes medications like metformin.
+The number of reported adverse events related to DR was dramatically higher for Ozempic than other GLP-1 RA drugs like Tanzeum and Victoza.
+There were also more adverse events for Ozempic than traditional diabetes medications like metformin.

-If you’ve experienced or a loved one has experienced Ozempic side effects that were not disclosed on the warning label (or were added after you started taking the drug), you may be eligible for an Ozempic lawsuit.
+If you or a loved one has experienced Ozempic side effects that were not disclosed on the warning label (or were added after you started taking the drug), you may be eligible to file an Ozempic lawsuit.
 Speak with a Motley Rice Ozempic lawyer to determine if you have a case for vision loss side effects not fully explained on the Ozempic label.

 Research indicates that Ozempic use may affect an individual’s vision in multiple ways.
 However, it’s not fully understood exactly how Ozempic can cause NAION and other eye conditions.

-Some theorize that semaglutide might influence vascular health and blood flow, making the optic nerve receive inadequate amounts of blood.
-Other people hypothesize that as a GLP-1 agonist, semaglutide may activate GLP-1 receptors, affecting blood supply to the optic nerve.
+Some theorize that semaglutide might influence vascular health, resulting in poor blood flow to the optic nerve.
+Other people think that, as a GLP-1 receptor agonist, semaglutide may activate GLP-1 receptors, affecting blood supply to the optic nerve.

 Anyone with diabetes can develop eye problems.
 However, your risk may be higher if you: